tanjir-mahabub/locus-app/README.md

 ## Description

 Locus-App is an app which provide 3rd party postgre data through jwt authentication for 3 predefined users such as admin, normal, limited.
+Technologies have been used for this app such as express.js, typescript, swagger, typeorm, jwt, etc.

 ## Features